terraforming-mars/terraforming-mars/tests/integration/PostgreSQL.md

 ## Set the environment variable for the password

-Add this line to your `.env` file, still assuming the password is "diablo"
+Add this line to `tests/integration/.env`, still assuming the password is "diablo"

 ```
 POSTGRES_INTEGRATION_TEST_PASSWORD=diablo